-State of Washington TAPE Protocol Field Monitoring of LID BMP at City of Portland Maintenance Facility
+State of Washington Field Monitoring of Biofilter at City of Portland Maintenance Facility

-State of Washington TAPE Protocol Field Monitoring of LID Biofiltration BMP at City of Portland Maintenance Facility
+Field Monitoring of Low Impact Development (LID) Biofiltration System at City of Portland Maintenance Facility

 The QAPP specifically describes the procedures that will be used to document the water quality treatment performance of the MWS Linear system that was installed near the end of 2011 at a City of Portland Maintenance Facility.
 Monitoring of this system initiated in the spring of 2012 and continued until a sufficient number of samples had been collected to demonstrate the system meets the goals specified in TAPE for the treatment categories identified above, and one and one half maintenance cycles were completed.
 Upon completion in spring of 2013, the monitoring and associated data was analyzed and summarized in a Technology Evaluation Report (TER).
 This TER was then submitted to Board of External Reviewers (BER) that was established by Ecology to conduct technical reviews for the TAPE program.
 After considering recommendations from the BER, Ecology can issue GULD for the MWS Linear system for one or more treatment categories identified above.